ropensci/ruODK/README.md

 Especially in these trying times, it is important to ask: “R U ODK?”

-This package aims to provide support, and with that we mean technical support, to the data wranglers trying to get data out of ODK’s new data warehouse, ODK Central.
+ODK Central provides data through an OData API, which has a comprehensive and interactive [documentation](https://odkcentral.docs.apiary.io/#reference/odata-endpoints).

-For reference, ODK Central OData API has a fantastic comprehensive, interactive [documentation](https://odkcentral.docs.apiary.io/#reference/odata-endpoints).
+This package aims to provide an automatable, reproducible way to retrieve data from ODK Central’s OData API in the R ecosystem.

 ## Installation